Quantum-Accelerators/raspa_ase/docs/intro.md

     BoxAngles 90 120 120
 ```

+!!!
+Note

     You never need to specify the box number.
 This is determined based on the index of the box in the list.

-### Components
+## Components

 The optional `components` keyword argument, of type `list[dict]`, is a list where each entry is a given set of component parameters formatted as a dictionary.